jaygreco/BTCTicker/README.md

 Currently, BTCTicker is using the CoinBase API to pull exchange data and displays it in USD.
 However, it is easily changed to display a different currency, by changing the JSON tag btc_to_xxx, where xxx is the three digit currency code.
 In the future, addition of different exchanges is also planned.

-Push notifications for price alerts are also planned, as is a settings bundle to change the display currency, exchange, and mBTC or BTC display.
+Push notifications for price alerts are also now supported.
+Users can set a high and low margin and if the price crosses the threshold upon background fetch, a notification is displayed.
+In the works is a settings bundle to change the display currency, exchange, and mBTC or BTC display.

 Finally, for those who are not iPhone developers, and cannot find a way to sign the package for their iOS device, I will be submitting the 1.0 verson to Apple for App Store approval.
 Keeping the open-source motif, it will be free :)